 Slaughter and process more than 1000 birds/year on your farm.

-Slaughter and process birds on your farm that you then take off the farm premises to sell; for example, at a farmers’ market.
+Slaughter and process birds on your farm that you then transport away from the farm premises to sell; for example, at a farmers’ market.

 Get birds processed under inspection at a USDA or Equal-To plant, and then hold the birds in cold storage before selling them to customers.